Interactive Multi-Objective Probabilistic Preference Learning with Soft and Hard Bounds: Simulation Results

-\textbf{Feedback Simulations.} To simulate pairwise, ranking, and partial ranking feedback, we utilized $\pmb{\lambda}^*$ and $\pmb{\alpha}^*$ with added Gaussian noise $\epsilon \sim N(0, \sigma^2)$ when determining preferences between alternatives.
+\textbf{Baseline Feedback Simulations.} To simulate pairwise, ranking, and partial ranking feedback, we utilized $\pmb{\lambda}^*$ and $\pmb{\alpha}^*$ with added Gaussian noise $\epsilon \sim N(0, \sigma^2)$, where $\sigma=0.01$, when determining preferences between alternatives.
 Specifically, for pairwise comparisons, the hidden noisy utilities were computed as $\upsilon_i = s_{\pmb{\lambda}^*}(u_{\pmb{\alpha}^*}(x_i)) + \epsilon_i$, where $u_{\pmb{\alpha}^*}(x_i)$ represents the soft-hard utility values for alternative $i$.
 The alternative with the higher noisy utility value was selected as preferred.
 Ranking and partial ranking-based feedback follow similarly.
+Sample queries were selected using an information gain sampling strategy.
+Since the active sampling component of \methodname implicitly selects Pareto-optimal points, we also only select samples from the Pareto frontier for the baselines (to ensure fairer comparisons).

-For \methodname feedback, we simulated DM interaction in response to the displayed query points $Y_m$ at iteration $m$.
+\textbf{\methodname Feedback Simulation.} For \methodname feedback, we simulated DM interaction in response to the displayed query points $Y_m$ at iteration $m$.
 The DM is assumed to respond based on a \textit{reference point} within $Y_m$.
 For instance, a DM might observe points at the extremes of $Y_m$ to determine if a bound modification is warranted.
-When simulating \methodfullname (i.e., \methodname with \trustmethod), we model the DM's enhanced confidence from \trustmethod's sensitivity analysis by allowing for larger magnitudes in their bound adjustments.
-Details of the \methodname feedback simulations are in Appendix~\ref{appendix:simulation-setup}.
+When simulating \methodfullname (i.e., \methodname with \trustmethod), we model the DM's enhanced confidence from \trustmethod's sensitivity analysis by allowing for larger magnitudes in their bound adjustments. \textit{Note: We assert that it is difficult to accurately simulate the effects of \trustmethod.
+This is our attempt at doing so.
+However, even without such simulations of \trustmethod, we observe enhanced performance.
+We believe \trustmethod is better understood through our user study.}

+We assume a default magnitude of adjustment for the soft and hard bounds, 0.3 and 0.45, respectively. \textit{Although we chose those as the default values, we did find our results to be consistent across others of similar magnitude.} For the final value to adjust the bound with, we weighted it by a value sampled from a Gaussian distribution centered at the difference between the reference point and $\pmb{y}^*$, with a fixed variance ($\sigma=0.01$).